58 Things To Pack In Hospital Bag For A C-Section

 • Your partner’s wallet and identification papers.

-• Change for vending machines
+• Change for vending machines.

-• Your partner’s phone, charger, and headphone.
+• Your partner’s phone, charger, and headphones.

 • Toothbrush and toothpaste.